-A vital local community meets the needs of all of our citizens and provides good schools, affordable housing, and the basic services that enable even the least affluent to live comfortably.
+A vital local community meets the needs of all of our citizens and provides affordable housing, good education, and the fundamental services that let even the least prosperous to live conveniently.
 A healthy community fosters a wide sense of individual responsibility and participation.
 Interdependence of a community’s economy, social equities, and environment, where both the economy and the society exist within the environment, calls for an effective and coherent strategy to ensure that conservation does not accentuate or perpetuate existing social, economic and cultural inequities and inequalities.

-The concept of social equity in conservation refers to the need for fair distribution of the benefits and costs of conservation among different social groups and individuals.
-It recognizes that social groups and individuals have different needs, interests, rights to and responsibilities over resources, and that they experience different impacts of development interventions which must be considered to build a solid social base for sustainability and socio-environmental security.
+The concept of social equity recognizes that social groups and individuals have different needs, interests, rights to and responsibilities over resources, and that they experience different impacts of development interventions which must be considered to build a solid social base for sustainability and socio-environmental security.